 3) Power BI

-Microsoft Power BI is one of the top data visualization tools, offering cloud-based business analytics and interactive visualizations.
+Microsoft Power BI is one of the top data visualization tools, offering cloud based business analytics and interactive visualizations.
 Known for its deep integration with the Microsoft ecosystem, it empowers users to create detailed reports and share insights with teams effortlessly.
-Power BI supports natural language queries and robust AI features.
+Power BI supports natural language queries and robust AI features, making it one of the most adopted AI data visualization tools in enterprise reporting.

 Advantages